OpenEvalProject/evals/manuscripts/elife-55308/v2/manuscript.md

 ## Results

-## Selection of genes and methodology
+### Selection of genes and methodology

 As shown in Figure 1, we have explored more than 100 genes from across the E. coli genome.
 Our choices were based on a number of factors (see Appendix 1 Section 'Choosing target genes' for more details); namely, we wanted a subset of genes that served as a 'gold standard' for which the hard work of generations of molecular biologists have yielded deep insights into their regulation.
 Our set of gold standard genes is lacZYA, znuCB, znuA, ompR, araC, marR, relBE, dgoR, dicC, ftsK, xylA, xylF, rspA, dicA, and araAB.
 By using Reg-Seq on these genes, we were able to demonstrate that this method recovers not only what was already known about binding sites of transcription factors for well-characterized promoters (Appendix 2—figures 2 and 3), but also whether there are any important differences between the results of the methods presented here and the previous generation of experiments based on fluorescence and cell-sorting as a readout of gene expression (Kinney et al., 2010; Belliveau et al., 2018).
 These promoters of known regulatory architecture are complemented by an array of previously uncharacterized genes that we selected in part using data from a recent proteomic study, in which mass spectrometry was used to measure the copy number of different proteins in 22 distinct growth conditions (Schmidt et al., 2016).
 We selected genes that exhibited a wide variation in their copy number over the different growth conditions considered, reasoning that differential expression across growth conditions implies that those genes are under regulatory control.

 ![Figure 1.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig1-v2.jpg)

-**Figure 1.:** E. coli regulatory genome.Illustration of the current ignorance with respect to how genes are regulated in E. coli.
+**Figure 1.:** Illustration of the current ignorance with respect to how genes are regulated in E. coli.
 Genes with previously annotated regulation (as reported on RegulonDB [Gama-Castro et al., 2016]) are denoted with blue ticks and genes with no previously annotated regulation denoted with red ticks.
-The 113 genes explored in this study are labeled in gray, and their precise genomic locations can be found in Figure 1—source data 1.Figure 1—source data 1.Figure 1.In Figure 1 the locations of all promoters studied in Reg-Seq are displayed along the E. coli genome.
-The source data contains the exact position of the '0' position of each mutagenized promoter region.
+The 113 genes explored in this study are labeled in gray, and their precise genomic locations can be found in Figure 1—source data 1.

 As noted in the introduction, the original formulation of Reg-Seq, termed Sort-Seq, was based on the use of fluorescence activated cell sorting, one gene at a time, as a way to uncover putative binding sites for previously uncharacterized promoters (Belliveau et al., 2018).
 As a result, as shown in Figure 2, we have formulated a second generation version that permits a high-throughput interrogation of the genome.
 A comparison between the Sort-Seq and Reg-Seq approaches on the same set of genes is shown in Figure 3.
 In the Reg-Seq approach, for each promoter interrogated, we generate a library of mutated variants and design each variant to express an mRNA with a unique sequence barcode.
 By counting the frequency of each expressed barcode using RNA-Seq, we can assess the differential expression from our promoter of interest based on the base-pair by base-pair sequence of its promoter.
 Using the mutual information between mRNA counts and sequences, we develop an information footprint that reveals the importance of different bases in the promoter region to the overall level of expression.
 We locate potential transcription-factor-binding regions by looking for clusters of base pairs that have a significant effect on gene expression.
 Further details on how potential binding sites are identified are found in the Methods Section 'Automated putative binding site algorithm' and 'Manual selection of binding sites', while determination of the false positive and false negative rates of the method can be found in Appendix 2 Section 'False positive and false negative rates'.
 Blue regions of the histogram shown in the information footprints of Figure 2 correspond to hypothesized activating sequences and red regions of the histogram correspond to hypothesized repressing sequences.

 ![Figure 2.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig2-v2.jpg)

 **Figure 2.:** The process is as follows: After constructing a promoter library driving expression of a randomized barcode (an average of five barcodes for each promoter), RNA-Seq is conducted to determine the frequency of these mRNA barcodes across different growth conditions (list included in Appendix 1 Section 'Growth conditions').
 By computing the mutual information between DNA sequence and mRNA barcode counts for each base pair in the promoter region, an 'information footprint' is constructed that yields a regulatory hypothesis for the putative binding sites (with the RNAP-binding region highlighted in blue and the repressor-binding site highlighted in red).
 Energy matrices, which describe the effect that any given mutation has on DNA-binding energy, as well as sequence logos, are inferred for the putative transcription-factor-binding sites.
 Next, we identify which transcription factor preferentially binds to the putative binding site via DNA-affinity chromatography followed by mass spectrometry.
-This procedure culminates in a coarse-grained, cartoon-level view of our regulatory hypothesis for how a given promoter is regulated.Figure 2—source data 1.Figure 2.
+This procedure culminates in a coarse-grained, cartoon-level view of our regulatory hypothesis for how a given promoter is regulated.

 ![Figure 3.](https://cdn.elifesciences.org/articles/55308/elife-55308-fig3-v2.jpg)

 **Figure 3.:** We show the identified regulatory regions as well as quantitative comparisons between inferred position weight matrices.
 (A) CRP binds upstream of RNAP in the lacZYA promoter.
-Despite the different measurement techniques for the two inferred position weight matrices, the CRP-binding sites have a Pearson correlation coefficient of . (r=0.98B) The dgoRKADT promoter is activated by CRP in the presence of galactonate and is repressed by DgoR.
+Despite the different measurement techniques for the two inferred position weight matrices, the CRP-binding sites have a Pearson correlation coefficient of $r=0.98$.
+(B) The dgoRKADT promoter is activated by CRP in the presence of galactonate and is repressed by DgoR.
 For Sort-Seq and Reg-Seq, type II activator-binding sites can be identified based on the signals in the information footprint in the area indicated in green.
-Additionally, the quantitative agreement between the CRP position weight matrices are strong, with . (r=0.9C) The relBE promoter is repressed by RelBE as can be identified algorithmically in both Sort-Seq and Reg-Seq.
-The inferred logos for the two measurement methods have . (r=0.8D) The marRAB promoter is repressed by MarR.
-The inferred energy matrices (data not shown) and sequence logos shown have .
+Additionally, the quantitative agreement between the CRP position weight matrices are strong, with $r=0.9$.
+(C) The relBE promoter is repressed by RelBE as can be identified algorithmically in both Sort-Seq and Reg-Seq.
+The inferred logos for the two measurement methods have $r=0.8$.
+(D) The marRAB promoter is repressed by MarR.
+The inferred energy matrices (data not shown) and sequence logos shown have $r=0.78$.
 The right most MarR site overlaps with a ribosome-binding site.
 The overlap has a stronger obscuring effect on the sequence specificity of the Sort-Seq measurement, which measures protein levels directly, than it does on the output of the Reg-Seq measurement.
-Numeric values for the displayed data can be found in r=0.78Figure 3—source data 1.Figure 3—source data 1.Figure 3.
+Numeric values for the displayed data can be found in Figure 3—source data 1.

 With the information footprint in hand, we can then determine energy matrices and sequence logos (described in the next section).
 Given putative binding sites, we use synthesized oligonucleotides that serve as fishing hooks to isolate the transcription factors that bind to those putative binding sites using DNA-affinity chromatography and mass spectrometry (Mittler et al., 2009).
 Given all of this information, we can then formulate a schematized view of the newly discovered regulatory architecture of the previously uncharacterized promoter.
 For the case schematized in Figure 2, the experimental pipeline yields a complete picture of a simple repression architecture (i.e. a gene regulated by a single binding site for a repressor).

-## Visual tools for data presentation
+### Visual tools for data presentation

 Throughout our investigation of the more than 100 genes explored in this study, we repeatedly relied on several key approaches to help make sense of the immense amount of data generated in these experiments.
 As these different approaches to viewing the results will appear repeatedly throughout the paper, here we familiarize the reader with five graphical representations referred to respectively as information footprints, energy matrices, sequence logos, mass spectrometry enrichment plots and regulatory cartoons, which taken together provide a quantitative description of previously uncharacterized promoters.

-## Information footprints
+#### Information footprints

 From our mutagenized libraries of promoter regions, we can build up a base-pair by base-pair graphical understanding of how the promoter sequence relates to level of gene expression in the form of the information footprint shown in Figure 2.
 In this plot, the bar above each base pair position represents how large of an effect mutations at this location have on the level of gene expression.
-Specifically, the quantity plotted is the mutual information Ib at base pair b between mutation of a base pair at that position and the level of expression.
-In mathematical terms, the mutual information measures how much the joint probability p⁢(m,μ) differs from the product of the probabilities pm⁢u⁢t⁢(m)⁢pe⁢x⁢p⁢r⁢(μ) which would be produced if mutation and gene expression level were independent.
-Formally, the mutual information between having a mutation at position b and level of expression is given by(1)Ib=∑m=01∑μ=01p⁢(m,μ)⁢log2⁡(p⁢(m,μ)pm⁢u⁢t⁢(m)⁢pe⁢x⁢p⁢r⁢(μ)).
+Specifically, the quantity plotted is the mutual information $I_{b}$ at base pair $b$ between mutation of a base pair at that position and the level of expression.
+In mathematical terms, the mutual information measures how much the joint probability $p⁢(m,\mu)$ differs from the product of the probabilities $p_{m⁢u⁢t}⁢(m)⁢p_{e⁢x⁢p⁢r}⁢(\mu)$ which would be produced if mutation and gene expression level were independent.
+Formally, the mutual information between having a mutation at position $b$ and level of expression is given by

+$$
+I_{b}=\summ=01\sum\mu=01p⁢(m,\mu)⁢log_{2}⁡(\frac{p⁢(m,\mu)}{p_{m⁢u⁢t}⁢(m)⁢p_{e⁢x⁢p⁢r}⁢(\mu)}).
+$$

 Note that both m and µ are binary variables that characterize the mutational state of the base of interest and the level of expression, respectively.
+Specifically, m can take the values

+$$
+m={0,if⁢b⁢is a mutated base1,if⁢b⁢is a wild-type base.
+$$

+and µ can take on values

+$$
+\mu={0,for sequencing reads from the DNA library1,for sequencing reads originating from mRNA,
+$$

-Specifically, m can take the values(2)m={0,if⁢b⁢ is a mutated base1,if⁢b⁢ is a wild-type base.and µ can take on values(3)μ={0,for sequencing reads from the DNA library1,for sequencing reads originating from mRNA,where both m and µ are index variables that tell us whether the base has been mutated and if so, how likely that the read at that position will correspond to an mRNA, reflecting gene expression or a promoter, reflecting a member of the library.
-The higher the ratio of mRNA to DNA reads at a given base position, the higher the expression. pm⁢u⁢t⁢(m) in Equation 1 refers to the probability that a given sequencing read will be from a mutated base. pe⁢x⁢p⁢r⁢(μ) is a numeric value that gives the ratio of the number of DNA or mRNA sequencing counts to the total number of sequencing counts for each barcode.
+where both m and µ are index variables that tell us whether the base has been mutated and if so, how likely that the read at that position will correspond to an mRNA, reflecting gene expression or a promoter, reflecting a member of the library.
+The higher the ratio of mRNA to DNA reads at a given base position, the higher the expression. $p_{m⁢u⁢t}⁢(m)$ in Equation 1 refers to the probability that a given sequencing read will be from a mutated base. $p_{e⁢x⁢p⁢r}⁢(\mu)$ is a numeric value that gives the ratio of the number of DNA or mRNA sequencing counts to the total number of sequencing counts for each barcode.

 Furthermore, we color the bars based on whether mutations at this location lowered gene expression on average (in blue, indicating an activating role) or increased gene expression (in red, indicating a repressing role).
 In this experiment, we targeted the regulatory regions based on a guess of where a transcription start site (TSS) will be, based on experimentally confirmed sites contained in RegulonDB (Santos-Zavaleta et al., 2019), a 5’ RACE experiment (Mendoza-Vargas et al., 2009), or by targeting small intergenic regions so as to capture all likely regulatory regions.
 Further details on TSS selection can be found in the Materials and methods Section 'Library design and construction'.
 After completing the Reg-Seq experiment, we note that many of the presumed TSS sites are not in the locations assumed, the promoters have multiple active RNA polymerase (RNAP) sites and TSS, or the primary TSS shifts with growth condition.
 To simplify the data presentation, the '0' base pair in all information footprints is set to the originally assumed base pair for the primary TSS, rather than one of the TSS that was found in the experiment.

-## Energy matrices
+#### Energy matrices

 Focusing on an individual putative transcription-factor-binding site as revealed in the information footprint, we are interested in a more fine-grained, quantitative understanding of how the underlying protein-DNA interaction is determined.
 An energy matrix displays this information using a heat map format, where each column is a position in the putative binding site and each row displays the effect on binding that results from mutating to that given nucleotide (given as a change in the DNA-transcription factor interaction energy upon mutation) (Berg and von Hippel, 1987; Stormo and Fields, 1998; Kinney et al., 2010).
 These energy matrices are scaled such that the wild type sequence is colored in white, mutations that improve binding are shown in blue, and mutations that weaken binding are shown in red.
-These energy matrices encode a full quantitative picture for how we expect sequence to relate to binding for a given transcription factor, such that we can provide a prediction for the binding energy of every possible binding site sequence as (4)binding energy=∑i=1Nεi,where the energy matrix is predicated on an assumption of a linear binding model in which each base within the binding site region contributes a specific value (εi for the it⁢h base in the sequence) to the total binding energy.
+These energy matrices encode a full quantitative picture for how we expect sequence to relate to binding for a given transcription factor, such that we can provide a prediction for the binding energy of every possible binding site sequence as

+$$
+binding energy=\sumi=1N\epsilon_{i},
+$$

+where the energy matrix is predicated on an assumption of a linear binding model in which each base within the binding site region contributes a specific value ($\epsilon_{i}$ for the $i^{t⁢h}$ base in the sequence) to the total binding energy.
 Energy matrices are either given in A.U. (arbitrary units) or, for several cases where the gene has a simple repression or activation architecture with a single RNA polymerase (RNAP) site, are assigned kBT energy units following the procedure in Kinney et al., 2010 and validated on repression by lac repressor in Barnes et al., 2019.
 The details of how and when absolute units are determined can be found in Appendix 3 Section 'Inference of scaling factors for energy matrices'.

-## Sequence logos
+#### Sequence logos

 From an energy matrix, we can also represent a preferred transcription-factor-binding site with the use of the letters corresponding to the four possible nucleotides, as is often done with position weight matrices (Schneider and Stephens, 1990).
 In these sequence logos, the size of the letters corresponds to how strong the preference is for that given nucleotide at that given position, which can be directly computed from the energy matrix.
 This method of visualizing the information contained within the energy matrix is more easily digested and allows for quick comparison among various binding sites.

-## Mass spectrometry enrichment plots
+#### Mass spectrometry enrichment plots

 As the final piece of our experimental pipeline, we wish to determine the identity of the transcription factor we suspect is binding to our putative binding site that is represented in the energy matrix and sequence logo.
 While the details of the DNA-affinity chromatography and mass spectrometry can be found in the Materials and methods, the results of these experiments are displayed in enrichment plots such as is shown in the bottom panel of Figure 2.
 In these plots, the relative abundance of each protein bound to our site of interest is quantified relative to a scrambled control sequence.
 The putative transcription factor is the one we find to be highly enriched compared to all other DNA-binding proteins.

-## Regulatory cartoons
+#### Regulatory cartoons

 The ultimate result of all these detailed base-pair-by-base-pair resolution experiments yields a cartoon model of how we think the given promoter is being regulated.
 A complete set of cartoons for all the architectures considered in our study is presented later in Figure 4.
 While the cartoon serves as a convenient, visual way to summarize our results, it is important to remember that these cartoons are a shorthand representation of all the data in the four quantitative measures described above and are, further, backed by quantitative predictions of how we expect the system to behave when tested experimentally.
 Throughout this paper, we use consistent iconography to illustrate the regulatory architecture of promoters with activators and their binding sites in green, repressors in red, and RNAP in blue.